mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 GUI logic, which essentially renders the ISIS SANS reduction a monolithic block.

 A more modern approach is to use Mantid's `WorkflowAlgorithm`s.
-A sequence of algorithms performs the the reduction, where each algorithm gets the information required for the reduction at the time it executes.
+A sequence of algorithms performs the reduction, where each algorithm gets the information required for the reduction at the time it executes.
 The `WorkflowAlgorithm` is used as a unit of clearly defined work and **not** as a container for state information.
-This mechanism avoids the deep coupling as the each algorithm is agnostic about its calling environment and information flow is into the algorithms (except for resulting output workspaces).
+This mechanism avoids the deep coupling as each algorithm is agnostic about its calling environment and the information flow is into the algorithms (except for resulting output workspaces).
 This creates an ideal environment for unit testing and improved documentation.